Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 Common Mistakes:

-No 2FA on admin accounts
+No 2FA (two-factor authentication) on admin accounts

 Incomplete business verification